deskpro/deskproapps-boilerplate-react/docs/index.md

     npm run dev

+The server can be found at this address `http://localhost:31080` and it will now serve your application when requested by the helpedesk.

-Login to the agent interface, and navigate to the link below:
+The next step is to login to the agent interface, and navigate to the link below:

     https://your-local-deskpro.com/agent/?appstore.environment=development